geotribu/website/content/articles/2021/2021-07-06_qgis_personnaliser_package_osgeo4w.md

 ├── make.sh     -- Build your package tar.bz2 using the version tag in the setup.hint
 ├── deploy.sh   -- Deploy your built tar.bz2 to a local osgeo4W repository
-├── deploy_ressources_somewhere.sh  -- a demo script if you wish to deploy things on a centralized repository (optional) ├── setup.hint   -- package metadat - Change here the package name and the version only
+├── deploy_ressources_somewhere.sh  -- a demo script if you wish to deploy things on a centralized repository (optional) ├── setup.hint   -- package metadata - Change here the package name and the version only
 ```

 Il est possible d'embarquer des extensions, des symboles, du code, des ressources fichiers diverses, et d'ajouter de la logique applicative à l'installation et la désinstallation du paquet.